29th MARCH 2016 - 4th APRIL 2016

 Great to get such good views of these.

-Next stop was to be Vestre Jakobselv, planning to have a look at the birch woodland areas for Hawk Owl, woodpeckers and redpolls.
+Further on to Vestre Jakobselv, planning to have a look at the birch woodland areas for Hawk Owl, woodpeckers and redpolls.
 As we approached the village, all of the gulls had just been flushed from the river, and a quick scan of the sky immediately gave the reason why, a pair of adult White-tailed Eagle - that was between six and seven individuals in the previous twenty odd minutes.

 Lesser Spotted Woodpecker - Vestre Jakobselv

 Turned left after the river, then headed inland, eventually coming to a carpark, from where a track carried on inland through the birch.
 After so much driving over the last few days, this was the chance to stretch our legs.
 Kitted up, then set off to see what we could find, which initially just meant Great Tit and Greenfinch.
-Carried on and eventually picked up a drumming woodpecker, which we managed to pin down as a male Lesser Spotted Woodpecker.
+Carried on and eventually picked up the distant sound of drumming, which we managed to pin down as a male Lesser Spotted Woodpecker.
 Can't remember the last one I saw in the UK, and to get a couple of decent record shots of a species I hadn't photographed before, was a real bonus.

 Snow mobiles - Vestre Jakobselv